 If a cut path qualifies for a Helix cut, you can start the cut even if the entire path isn’t currently within the circle.
-The Spindle will plunge normally then wait at the edge of its range for you to reposition Origin.
+The spindle will plunge normally and then wait at the edge of its range for you to reposition Origin.

 Helix Mode is sticky

 Once you enable Helix Mode, it will stay enabled for all qualified cuts until Helix Mode is turned off.